Nervous System Stress in Children: Signs and Natural Support

 Physical Development Concerns

-Subluxations can also affect how your child’s body develops physically.
-You might notice:
+Nervous system stress can also affect how your child’s body develops:

 • Asymmetrical movement patterns

-Many parents worry about whether chiropractic care is safe for children.
-The good news is that pediatric chiropractic techniques are specifically designed to be gentle and age-appropriate.
+Many parents wonder about the safety and approach of pediatric chiropractic care.
+Our techniques are specifically designed to be gentle and support nervous system function.

-During your child’s first visit, we’ll spend time understanding their health history and your concerns.
-The examination includes:
+During your child’s first visit, we focus on understanding their complete health picture:

 • Detailed discussion about pregnancy and birth